 making a reasonable effort to familiarize themselves with the requirements in the FIPPA, this policy and its associated procedures, and for making a reasonable effort to communicate these requirements to the Employees in their Units;

-- making a reasonable effort to ensure that the management of Personal Information in their custody or under their control meets the requirements of the FIPPA, this policy and its associated procedures; and
+- a) making a reasonable effort to ensure that the management of Personal Information in their custody or under their control meets the requirements of the FIPPA, this policy and its associated procedures; and

-- reporting any privacy incidents or breaches of the FIPPA, this policy or its associated procedures in accordance with the university’s Procedures for Responding to a Privacy Incident or Breach.
+- b) reporting any privacy incidents or breaches of the FIPPA, this policy or its associated procedures in accordance with the university’s Procedures for Responding to a Privacy Incident or Breach.

 15.00 All Employees who collect, access, use, disclose, maintain and dispose of Personal Information are in a position of trust.

 - a) treating all Personal Information to which they receive access in accordance with the FIPPA and this policy;

 - b) making a reasonable effort to familiarize themselves and to comply with the requirements in the FIPPA, this policy, and its associated procedures;

 - c) consulting as necessary with the appropriate authority regarding the requirements in the FIPPA, this policy, and its associated procedures; and